onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The dick measuring contest has no upper limit - roleplay a sword fight with your johnson Show yachts - ask if they've offset the carbon emissions for the production and maintenance and operation of them We either put a cap on the dick measuring contest or it will cap humanity’s runway
+> "Every yacht is a market failure." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1727305844759670955)

+the expansion of self

 Is this communism?
 > "Good ideology.
 Wrong species." - [E. O. Wilson on Marxism](https://paulgraham.com/quo.html#:~:text=%22Good%20ideology.%20Wrong%20species.%22%0A%0A%E2%80%93%20E.%20O.%20Wilson%20on%20Marxism)